JuliaComputing/JuliaProIssues/JuliaProQuickStartGuideWindows.markdown

 \ ![](media/linux3.png)

-Once you have `token.toml` , rename this file as `auth.toml` and then you can move this file to the machine where you have installed JuliaPro (If you're downloading token from a different machine), the default location to place this file is `<HOME-FOLDER>/.juliapro/JuliaPro_v1.5.2-1/servers/pkg.juliahub.com/auth.toml` i.e create following path `.juliapro/JuliaPro_v1.5.2-1/servers/pkg.juliahub.com/` in your home directory and place `auth.toml` in the path you just created.
-Once you place the file in this location, all subsequent `Pkg` and `BinaryProvider.jl` operations will use this token to authenticate the download from `pkg.juliahub.com`
+Once you have `token.toml` , rename this file as `auth.toml` and then you can move this file to the machine where you have installed JuliaPro (If you're downloading token from a different machine), the default location to place this file is `<HOME-FOLDER>\.julia\servers\pkg.juliahub.com\auth.toml` i.e create following path `.julia\servers\pkg.juliahub.com\` in your home directory and place `auth.toml` in the path you just created.
+Once you place the file in this location, all subsequent `Pkg` operations will use this token to authenticate the download from `pkg.juliahub.com`

 5. Cloud computing with JuliaPro